TomsProject/tpassets/README.md

 ---
 ## For visitors in mainland China

-As we all know, China's GFW makes the global internet very slow, so we need a local content delivery network provider to provide faster internet service for users in China.
+As we all know, China's GFW makes accessing servers outside it very slow, so we need a local content delivery network provider to provide faster internet service for users in China.

-After trying Alibaba, Tencent, Qiniu, Upyun, Huawei Cloud, UCloud, Kingsoft Cloud, and Baidu AI Cloud, we found Kingsoft's CDN is suitable for us, although it doesn't support anycast, it is useful enough.
+After trying Alibaba, Tencent, Qiniu, Upyun, Huawei Cloud, UCloud, Kingsoft Cloud, and Baidu AI Cloud, we found Huawei Cloud's CDN suitable for us, although it doesn't support anycast, it is useful enough.

-Kingsoft's CDN supports TLS 1.3 & Brotli Compression and even QUIC now!
+Huawei Cloud's CDN supports TLS 1.3 & Brotli Compression and HTTP3(QUIC).

 ## For visitors in Russia & CIS
 * For Russia invades Ukraine: We don't believe all Russian people really support Putin, the invasion is caused by the Kremlin, not the people.
 So sanctions on Russian people made no effort, it's Putin and his stupid supporters who should pay for starting a war, that's the reason why I still letting my service available in Russia.

-For some reason, AWS & Cloudflare didn't have many POPs in Russia & CIS, which made fetching assets very slow, so we need a local content delivery network provider to provide faster internet service for users in Russia & CIS.
+For some reason, AWS & Cloudflare didn't have many POPs in Russia & CIS area, which made fetching assets very slow, so we need a local content delivery network provider to provide faster internet service for users in Russia & CIS.

 As far as we know, Edgecenter(former Gcore, detail: https://s.tp.je/32K2p )'s CDN is best in Russia & CIS, it supports IPv6, TLS 1.3.